Making plans for when you leave the hospital is a very important part of your total hip replacement recovery.

 Your health care team will work with you and your family to help develop your discharge plan.
 By using this plan, you and your family can make most discharge arrangements before your surgery.

-A discharge plan is one of the following three: home, home with home care, skilled nursing facility/swing beds.
+A discharge plan is one of the following three: home, home with home care, short-term rehab facility.

 You can return to your home if you can do the following at the time of discharge:

-Some patients need more help and services than what can be provided at home.
-Such services can include daily skilled nursing care, additional rehabilitative therapy or both.
+Some patients need more help and services than what can be reasonably provided at home.
+Such services can include daily skilled nursing care, additional rehabilitative therapy or both

 Before your hip replacement surgery, your health care team can help you identify a facility with the extended care services you may need after your hospital stay.